spyder-ide/spyder-docs/doc/ipythonconsole.rst

 |

 For more technical details about connecting to remote ``IPython`` kernels, see the `Connecting to a remote kernel`_ page in the IPython Cookbook.
+Just remember to enter the appropriate details into Spyder's :guilabel:`Connect to an existing kernel` dialog instead of launching a new frontend on the client with ``--existing``.

 .. _Connecting to a remote kernel: https://github.com/ipython/ipython/wiki/Cookbook:-Connecting-to-a-remote-kernel-via-ssh

+.. _console-features:

 ==================
 Supported features